Sun00816/DBLGC/README.md

-# DBLGC
+# DisBLG
-Towards Inherent Discrimination via Local-Global Context for Weakly-Supervised Semantic Segmentation
+DisBLG: Balancing Local and Global Discrimination for Weakly-Supervised Semantic Segmentation

 Code will be released upon paper acceptance.